thelastpickle/cassandra-reaper/src/docs/content/docs/backends/_index.md

 # Backends

 Cassandra Reaper can be used with either an ephemeral memory storage or persistent database.

-For persistent relational database storage, you must either setup PostgreSQL or H2.
-You also need to set `storageType: database` in the config file.

-Reaper provides a number of backend storage options:
+For persistent scalable database storage, a Cassandra cluster can be set up to back Reaper.
+To use a Cassandra cluster as the backed storage for Reaper set `storageType` to a value of **cassandra** in the Reaper configuration file.
+Alternatively, a relational database storage; either H2 or Postgres can be set up to back Reaper.
+To use one of the relational database options as the backed storage for Reaper set `storageType` to a value of either **h2** or **postrges** in the Reaper configuration file.

+Further information on the available storage options is provided in the following section.

 * [In-Memory]({{<ref "memory.md" >}})
 * [Cassanda]({{<ref "cassandra.md">}})
 * [PostgresQL]({{<ref "postgres.md">}})
 * [H2]({{<ref "h2.md">}})

-Sample yaml files are available in the `src/packaging/resource` directory for each of the above storage backends:
+Sample YAML files are available in the *[src/packaging/resource](https://github.com/thelastpickle/cassandra-reaper/tree/master/src/packaging/resource)* directory for each of the above storage options:

 * cassandra-reaper-memory.yaml
 * cassandra-reaper-cassandra.yaml
 * cassandra-reaper-postgres.yaml
 * cassandra-reaper-h2.yaml

-For configuring other aspects of the service, see the available configuration options in the [Configuration Reference](../configuration)
+For configuring other aspects of the service, see the available configuration options in the [Configuration Reference](../configuration).